51Degrees/documentation/src/concepts/pipeline.md

-@page Concepts_PipelinePipeline
+@page Concepts_Pipeline Pipeline

 @htmlonly <script type="text/javascript" src="examplegrabber.js"></script> @endhtmlonly

 ## Introduction

-A **Pipeline** is a customisable data processing system.
+A **Pipeline** is a customizable data processing system.
 At the most basic level, input data is supplied in the form of [evidence](@ref Concepts_Data_Evidence).
 One or more [flow elements](@ref Concepts_FlowElements_Index) in the pipeline then perform processing based on that [evidence](@ref Concepts_Data_Evidence) and optionally, populate data values that